geode-sdk/docs/getting-started/what-next.md

 ## Geode Features

-Modding in Geode is for the most part the same as traditional modding, however there are a few things where it differs.
 Here are a list of Geode-specific concepts you might like to familiarize yourself with:

  * [Hooking with `$modify`](/tutorials/modify.md) and [adding fields](/tutorials/fields.md)
  * [Using sprites and other resources](/mods/resources.md)